 Although the process was gradual and painful, Steven began responding well to treatments and surgeries in the US facility.
 Putting one foot in front of the other each day, he began reaching new milestones—from being released from the Intensive Care Unit within just a few months, to focusing on physical therapy, winning victories of eating on his own, sitting up in a chair and eventually walking once again.

-With physical wounds healing and bravery abounding, Steven would still have to face the lingering psychological impact of the attack.
+With physical wounds healing, Steven would still have to face the lingering psychological impact of the attack.
 Through Compassion’s support, he began working with a counsellor to help him process his grief, and how his life would change because of it.